yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-bug-keep-on-reset-bt-will-crash-android.markdown

 03-11 05:14:07.806 D/Handler (  898):android.server.BluetoothService
 03-11 05:14:07.806 D/Handler (  898):android.server.BluetoothService$EnableThread
 {% endcodeblock %}
-c.
-Doing some source code search, I reached the place in BluetoothService.java when problem occurs: c.1 When turn off BT, BluetoothService will do:
+After doing some source code search, I reached the place in BluetoothService.java when problem occurs:
+When turn off BT, BluetoothService will do:
 {% codeblock lang:java %}
 2146     void removeProfileState(String address) {
 2147         mDeviceProfileState.remove(address); //Comment out this line so BluetoothService will not create a new BluetoothDeviceProfileState every time BT reset.
 2148     }
 {% endcodeblock %}

-c.2 Then when turn on BT again, it will do:
+Then when turn on BT again, it will do:
 {% codeblock lang:java %}
 2136     BluetoothDeviceProfileState addProfileState(String address) {
 2137         BluetoothDeviceProfileState state = mDeviceProfileState.get(address);